temesghentekeste/react-calculator/README.md

 # React Calculator

-A basic calculator developed using React.
+A basic calculator developed using React and React Router.
+It contains three pages each of which is maintained and monitored by React Router DOM.

 ## 🔴 Live Demo